 - Plaster walls or ceilings (usually much cooler)

 - Chipping or old and worn painted surfaces.

 - Closed Windows and doors.

 Water intrusion or leaks happen due to direct exposure to water, i.e., roof leakage or plumbing failures.
 Usually, mold growth is due to a combination of both factors, humidity, and liquid moisture.
 Sometimes, ceiling mold occurs due to extensive flooding, although the water never touched the ceiling, it still happens.
-It only happens due to the extreme high humidity created by the flooded throughout the entire home.
+It only happens due to the extremely high humidity created by the flood throughout the entire home.
 You may see and experience the growth of mold on picture frames, furniture, and the surface of walls.

 During a hard rain, you might experience:

 - Incorrect or old flashing problems